semaphoreci/docs/user-management-and-permissions_5c07ccc604286304a71d0252.md

 Members can:

-- Can see all projects they can see on GitHub;
+- See all projects they can see on GitHub;
 - Add projects to Semaphore, if they have admin access to a particular repository on GitHub;
 - Delete the projects they created.